bplmaps/cartinal/guides/making-sense-maps-data/session-2/part-1.md

 		{
 		text: 'Geometry'
     }]},
-    {text: 'In this attribute table, what kind of data is in the November 2020 column?',
+    {text: 'In this attribute table, what kind of data is in the January 2021 column?',
 		answers: [{
 		text: 'String',
 		},